Alexander-Aghili/AddressBookAndroid/README.md

 # AddressBookAndroid

 This will guide you on how to download and run the app.

-Screenshots and other instructions will be in the instructions folder.
+Download the code directly into the AndroidStudioProjects or similar directory, and run the code.
+You may attempt it on any device above Marshmellow 6.0, however, only API 29 and 30 are guaranteed to work.

 Tested Devices:
 - Pixel 3a API 29 Emulator